box/shmock/README.md

 ## What is this?

-PHPUnit was conceived in a world where anonymous functions were taboo in PHP.
-Back then, PHP tried to be like its statically-typed big brother, Java.
-But, in realizing that it was significantly handicapped (think Humpback of Notre Dame meets Cookie Monster), PHP finally acknowledged it could never aspire to be that anal of a language.
-Nowadays, PHP mingles with the other freaks, like the banana-phone talking, hallucination-inducing Ruby and the perpetually cracked-out and, in recent years, highly aspirational Javascript.

-Shmock was born after an impromptu Infected Mushroom show at Burning Man.
 Shmock is a smooth alternative for creating mocks with PHPUnit that uses the mock/replay concept from EasyMock but uses closures to define the scope for mocking.

   ```php
 	<?php